caycurry01/taskManagerCpp/README.md

 # Task Manager
 ### This is a simple console-based Task Manager application written in C++.
-The application allows users to manage their tasks efficiently by adding, updating, deleting, and marking tasks as complete.
+The application allows users to manage their tasks efficiently by adding, updating, and deleting tasks.

 ## Features
 - Add new tasks